- Appleton Wiske

 - Blacksmiths Arms Preston Lane Preston-le-Skerne DL5 6JH (01325) 314873

 - Bay Horse

 Close to the A66, this traditional picturesque inn has been a pub since the 1840's and is what you'd call a proper pub.
 It is two roomed with an extensive restaurant to the rear and an enclosed beer garden.
 A warm welcome is guaranteed from friendly landlords and staff.
 Overlooking the village green, this community pub has well kept beers and wholesome food, made from local ingredients.
-Local darts and quoits teams play here.
+Music nights/days are regular.
+Local darts teams play here.
 Ruined 14-century grade I listed castle watches over the village.

 - Kirk Inn

 Overlooking the large village green, surrounded by many fine houses, this one-room, friendly inn is situated in this picturesque Upper Teesdale village, voted one of the most desirable in the country.
 Quirky pub, look out for the hats.
 The landlord is proud of his real ale.
 Warm and welcoming with a roaring fire.
 Dogs welcome.
 Lovely outside drinking area on the decking to the right of the door.

 The Rose & Crown is an 18th century inn standing on the green of the picture postcard village of Romaldkirk in Teesdale, the most southerly of the Durham Dales near to the market town of Barnard Castle